simit22/super-file/README.md

 ------

-simple yet powerful file terminal based manager
+simple yet powerful file terminal based file manager

 ***what is it capable of ?***